Zorg Zonder Grenzen

 Help managing identity struggles and family expectations.

-Find a therapist who understands the challenges of bicultural identity and understands Islamic values.
+Find a therapist who understands what it means to balance different cultural identities and understands Islamic values.

-Access professional help to explore her suspicion of ADHD.
+Access professional help to explore her mental health issues.

-Learn to manage stress, anxiety, and concentration challenges related to studies.
+Learn to manage stress and anxiety related to her studies.

 Frustrations